slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On fear, anger and excuses

 <!--
+- anger is a punishment we give ourselves for someone else's mistake
 - nothing in life is to be feared, is.
 It is only to be understood. -- marie curie
 - fear does not stop death, it stops life
 - the hardest prison to escape is in your own mind.